 With or without your dog, go to the clinic and check it out.
 You will probably need an appointment in order to see the veterinarian but support staff or management should still be willing to show you around and talk to you about the clinic's services.
 You may opt to just schedule a routine wellness exam so you and your dog can meet the veterinarian and decide from there if you wish to keep going to that clinic.
 When visiting the clinic, ask yourself it if has the signs of a great animal clinic.
 Does the vet have the signs of an amazing veterinarian?

-Preventing Problems With Your Dog During the Vet Selection
+Preventing Problems During the Vet Selection

 It's probably best to leave your dog out of the equation until you find a vet you like.
 It will only confuse and stress the dog out if you are bringing your dog on multiple visits to meet a vet.
 And, if the vet you have selected is not ideal or not working out, don't worry too much.
 Refer back to your research, pick a new vet, and move on.
 Do pick someone as soon as possible; you don't want to be a dog owner without a vet on standby for any health problems.